GLE for Linux Installation Guide

 The options "-d jpg" and "-d png" can be used in combination with "-dpi X", which changes the resolution of the resulting bitmap.
 Try, e.g., with "-dpi 75" and "-dpi 200".

 Starting from 4.0.12, GLE also has its own previewer called QGLE (written by A. S. Budden).
-Each time you run GLE with the "-p" option, QGLE will update its display.
-This is especially useful if you bind this command to a shortcut in your favorite editor.
+As you make changes to your GLE script, QGLE will update its display.